project-koku/koku-metrics-operator/docs/csv-description.md

 * Restricted network installation: this operator can function on a restricted network.
 In this mode, the operator stores the packaged reports for manual retrieval.

 ## New in v3.1.0:
-* Add service-account aunthentication type.
+* Add service-account authentication type.
 * __Deprecation Notice:__ Basic authentication is deprecated and will be removed in a future version of the operator.

 ## New in v3.0.0: